kribac12/cross-course-project-kribac12/README.md

 ### Planned changes

-- Improving the "Add to cart"-function with JS
+- Updating the "Add to cart"-function which changed after adding WP REST API

 ## Built With